Language Guide (proto 2)

 Specifying Field Types

-In the above example, all the fields are scalar types: two integers
+In the earlier example, all the fields are scalar types: two integers

 (page_number